mohitmahajan095/Medical_Image_Classification/README.md

    - Place the downloaded `.h5` file into the project directory.
    - Ensure the model is loaded correctly in `app.py`.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.